Sunday 3 February 2013

 ‘Part of life is a lesson

-Of how to let emotion ride in the backseat without letting it drive’.
+Of how to let emotion ride in the backseat without letting

 Such wisdom is what makes Sunday mornings such a blessing